nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ## A word on parentheses

 While there could be endless debates on social media about whether the answer to `8 / 2 * (2 + 2)` is 1 or 16, programming code should not be up for debate at all (try putting this into an interactive python session to get the right answer).
-Tp make code predictable and easy to understand it is advisable to use parentheses in this case:
+To make code predictable and easy to understand it is advisable to use parentheses in this case:

 `(8 / 2) * (2 + 2)`